 Yating is in the SUSTech-Birmingham joint PhD program, co-supervised by Dr. Tom Matthews.
 She is interested in urbanization and fragmentation and associated impacts on biodiversity, particularly among coastal mangroves and migrant birds.
 Yating has also worked with the Mangrove Wetlands Conservation Foundation (MCF), where she shares her knowledge of seashore wetlands with the public.

 Jonathan is a conservation biologist from the UK.
 He is in the SUSTech-University of East Anglia joint PhD program, with Carlos Peres as co-supervisor.
 He completed his MRes at the University of Nottingham, studying indigenous communities and their relationship with mammals in Peninsular Malaysia.
 Previously, he has led wildlife monitoring surveys focused on small and large mammals across a wide range of forest habitats throughout Southeast Asia - from pristine primary forests to highly degraded human-dominated landscapes.
-His research has included clouded leopard surveys with WildCRU (Oxford University), camera trap surveys with the TEAM Network, and studies of tropical forest food webs with Dr. Matthew Luskin.
+His research has included clouded leopard surveys with WildCRU (Oxford University) and camera trap surveys with the TEAM Network.

 Alex is an ornithologist from Germany who works towards the conservation of migratory bird species along the East Asian-Australasian Flyway (EAAF).
 For the past years, he has studied habitat use and migration patterns of several passerines in Eastern and Central Russia as part of the Amur Bird Project, with a special emphasis on the critically endangered Yellow-breasted Bunting (Emberiza aureola).
 His PhD focuses on the threats overwintering passerine and near-passerine birds from China and Australia face in the Malay Archipelago, such as potential habitat loss through conversion to oil palm plantations.
 The groundwork for this project comprises GPS tracking of birds during their yearly journey with state-of-the-art technology.
 Assessing the endangerments of those birds helps evaluating their conservation status and the protection of important habitats along their migration routes.